kahnchana/mvu/README.md

 * LLM Only: [notebook](notebooks/llm_only.ipynb)
 * Single Frame VLM: [notebook](notebooks/sf_vlm.ipynb)

-The following results can be replicated using our notebooks.
+The following results on EgoSchema (500 video subset) dataset can be replicated using our notebooks.
 | Method   |       Backbone      | Acc (%) | Time (s) |
 |----------|:-------------------:|:-------:|:--------:|
 | LLM Only |   Llama-2-7b-Chat   |   17.4  |   0.72   |